10 Spring Hairstyles To Freshen Up Your Look

 This look lets you have your hair down but not in your face — and works great with all textures including your natural texture or even in a protective style like braids.

 Bubble braids offer up a fun twist on classic ponytails.
-The best part is that this style can be done in under a minute.
-In other words, if you have time to put your hair in a ponytail, you can definitely afford to do a bubble braid.
+The best part is that this style can be done in under a minute but looks like it took much longer.

 Here’s how to master the bubble braid in three easy steps: